muffin “almost there”

 1/4 cup grated Asiago or Parmesan cheese

-Place oven rack to middle position and preheat oven to 350 degrees.
+Place oven rack to the middle position and preheat oven to 350 degrees.
 Lightly grease a 6-cup muffin tin.

-In separate medium bowl whisk cottage cheese, yogurt, melted butter, egg, green onion and sausage together.
+In separate medium bowl whisk cottage cheese, yogurt melted butter, egg, green onion, and sausage together.

 Gently fold the wet mixture into dry until just combined, as with all muffins, do not overmix.
 The batter will be very thick.